Chilean Army: Military bands

 The Army Band Service is the military band department of the army, operating through the Welfare Command.
 The massed bands of the capital are known as the Gran Banda de la Guarnición de Santiago (Grand Band of the Santiago Garrison), which is involved every 19 September with the Great Military Parade of Chile.
-Since its formation up until 1980, it was organized up to 550 musicians.
-At present, it is made up of approximately 295 musicians, with an attached corps of drums.
+When it was formed it had up to 550 musicians; since 1980 it has been reduced to about 295 musicians, with an attached corps of drums.
 The main military band in the army is the Concert Band of the Chilean Army.
-It was founded in 1963, and is the seniormost band in the army, but is more of a concert band, part of its musicians being seconded to the Military Academy.
-It reports to the current Chief of the Bands Service, Major Jorge Fernando Castro Castro.
+It was founded in 1963, and is the most senior army band, but is more of a concert band, some of its musicians being seconded to the Military Academy.
+It reports to the Chief of the Bands Service.
 In 2000, it appeared in Rome on the occasion of the Military Music Jubilee.
 In 2004 and 2012, it participated in the Quebec City International Festival of Military Bands in Canada.
 It has also visited Germany, Scotland, Uruguay, France and the United States.

-The Chilean Army has two main mounted bands:
+The Chilean Army has two mounted bands: